bonadio/autogenwebdemo/README.md

 2. **Configure frontend**

-Open a new terminal and go to the react-frontend folder (you need to have nodejs installed)
+Open a new terminal and go to the react-frontend folder (you need to have nodejs installed and npm >= v14 )
 ```
 cd autogenwebdemo/react-frontend
 npm install